samraym/network_attacks/README.md

 ### SSH Bruteforce Defense

-To protect the DMZ servers from SSH brute-force attacks originating from the Internet, we implemented a defense script named ssh_protect.py on the r2 gateway.
+To protect the DMZ servers from SSH brute-force attacks originating from the Internet, we implemented a defense script on the r2 gateway named ssh_protect.py.
 The script uses iptables to monitor and limit the number of SSH login attempts from a single IP address.
 If more than 5 attempts are detected within 60 seconds from the same IP, further SSH traffic from that source is dropped.

 To launch the defense mechanism:
 ```bash